Finding a dog trainer whose training approach gels with your personal philosophy can be difficult, but there are some great names out there.

 - A trainer whom you and your dog are comfortable with.

-- A trainer with available.
+- A dog expert with availability

 - A trainer who understands your needs.